Verification of Neural-Network Control Systems by Integrating Taylor Models and Zonotopes: Evaluation

 The implementation of Sherlock requires ReLU activation functions at every layer, including the output layer.
 This is not common, but we modified the controllers of the last four problems accordingly for a fair comparison.
 The original specifications are not satisfied by the modified controllers and hence we only compare reachability results and run time here for these problems.
 Our implementation can solve all benchmark problems with the original controllers, as shown in the ARCH-COMP 2021 report \cite{ARCHCOMP}.

 For the ACC problem, $\pc(x) = (30, 1.4, x_5, x_1 - x_4, [1] x_2 - x_5)^T$ (an affine map); the tools have similar precision but ours is faster.
 For the single-pendulum problem, our implementation is more precise.
 On the remaining two problems with multiple control variables (double pendulum and airplane), Sherlock diverges.
 As discussed before, Sherlock uses an approximate analysis in those cases.
-For the double-pendulum problem, Sherlock stops after the first control cycle and returns with an error about divergence.
+For the double-pendulum problem, it stops after the first control cycle and returns with an error about divergence.
 Splitting $\X_0$ helps for a while, but Sherlock diverges after seven control cycles even when splitting each dimension into $30{,}000$ pieces.
 For the airplane problem, the trajectories obtained with the modified controller expand fast and hence we define a smaller initial set.
 Sherlock is slow due to the large number of control variables and diverges after ten control cycles.